Granola: History

 Granula was invented in Dansville, New York, by Dr. James Caleb Jackson at the Jackson Sanitarium in 1863.
 The Jackson Sanitarium was a prominent health spa that operated into the early 20th century on the hillside overlooking Dansville.
 It was also known as Our Home on the Hillside; thus the company formed to sell Jackson's cereal was known as the Our Home Granula Company.
 Granula was composed of Graham flour and was similar to an oversized form of Grape-Nuts.
 A similar cereal was developed by John Harvey Kellogg.
 It was also initially known as Granula, but the name was changed to Granola to avoid legal problems with Jackson.

 The food and name were revived in the 1960s, and fruits and nuts were added to it to make it a health food that was popular with the health and nature-oriented hippie movement.
 Due to this connection, the descriptors "granola" and "crunchy-granola" have entered colloquial use as a way to label people and things associated with the movement.

 Another major promoter was Layton Gentry, profiled in Time as "Johnny Granola-Seed".
 In 1964, Gentry sold the rights to a granola recipe using oats, which he claimed to have invented himself, to Sovex Natural Foods for $3,000.
-The company was founded in 1953 in Holly, Michigan by the Hurlinger family with the main purpose of producing a concentrated paste of brewers yeast and soy sauce known as "Sovex".
+The company was founded in 1953 in Holly, Michigan by the Hurlinger family with the main purpose of producing a concentrated paste of brewer's yeast and soy sauce known as "Sovex".
 Earlier in 1964, it had been bought by John Goodbrad and moved to Collegedale, Tennessee.
 In 1967, Gentry bought back the rights for west of the Rockies for $1,500 and then sold the west coast rights to Wayne Schlotthauer of Lassen Foods in Chico, California, for $18,000.
 Lassen was founded from a health food bakery run by Schlotthauer's father-in-law.